cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 git reset <commit>
 ```

 Resets the index to a specific commit without affecting the working tree.
-The changed files will therefore be marked as
+The changed files will then be marked as
 "untracked" when running `git status`.

 This command can also be used with the [`-N`](#git-add-n) option.